-- (1) An amount equal to fifteen percent (15%) of the annual State Tax Credit authority will be available for bond financed projects.
-In the first round of each year, CTCAC shall make reservations, up to the 15% limit, for all projects receiving maximum point scores in order of final tiebreaker scores.
-CTCAC shall make reservations of any remaining State Tax Credits within this set-aside during the second round; - (2) The project will be competitively scored under the system delineated in Section 10325(c)(2) through (8) and (10), except that the only tie breaker shall be the final tie-breaker enumerated at Section 10325(c)(10) of these regulations; - (3) The highest scoring applications under this scoring system will be recommended for receipt of State Tax Credits, without regard to any set-asides or geographic areas, provided ty meet the threshold requirements of Sections 10326; - (4) If the 15% set-aside has not been reserved prior to year end it may be used in a State Tax Credit exchange for projects that have received 9% Tax Credit reservations; - (5) The Committee may reserve an amount in excess of the 15% set-aside of State Tax Credits for tax-exempt bond financed projects if fewer than half of the State Tax Credits annually available for the credit ceiling competition are reserved in the first competitive credit round, or if State Credits remain available after funding of competitive projects in the second funding round. - (j) All projects that have received state credits shall comply with the limitations on cash distributions required pursuant to Sections 12206(d), 17058(d), and 23610.5(d) of the Revenue and Taxation Code. - (k) (1) In the initial application, applicants requesting state credits shall make an irrevocable election to sell ("certificate") or not sell all or any portion of the state credit, as allowed pursuant to Revenue and Taxation Code Sections 12206(o), 17058(q), and 23610.5(r).
-The applicant for a certificated credit shall be a non-profit entity.
-After a reservation is made, the applicant may only rescind an election to sell if the state credit pricing falls below the required 80 cents per dollar of credit and with the approval of the Executive Director. - (2) An applicant who elects to sell any portion of the state credit and a buyer who later resells any portion of the credit (credits may be resold only once) shall report to CTCAC within 10 days of the sale of the credit, in a form specified by CTCAC, all required information regarding the purchase and sale of the credit, including the social security or other taxpayer identification number of the party or parties to whom the credit has been sold, the face amount of the credit sold, and the amount of consideration received for the sale of the credit.
-At the request of the owner, CTCAC shall reissue the Form 3521A in the name of the buyer.
+Failure to begin construction within 180 days of award shall result in rescission of the Tax Credit Reservation and may result in assessment of negative points.

+- (k) All projects that have received state credits shall comply with the limitations on cash distributions required pursuant to Sections 12206(d), 17058(d), and 23610.5(d) of the Revenue and Taxation Code. - (1) In the initial application, applicants requesting state credits shall make an election to sell ("certificate") or not sell all or any portion of the state credit, as allowed pursuant to Revenue and Taxation Code Sections 12206(o), 17058(q), and 23610.5(r).
+The applicant for a certificated credit shall be a non-profit entity and the state credit price shall not be less than eighty (80) cents per dollar of credit.
+The applicant may, only once, revoke an election to sell at any time before CTCAC issues the Form(s) 3521A for the project, at which the point the election shall become irrevocable. - (2) An applicant who elects to sell any portion of the state credit and a buyer who later resells any portion of the credit shall report to CTCAC within 10 days of the sale of the credit, in a form specified by CTCAC, all required information regarding the purchase and sale of the credit, including the social security or other taxpayer identification number of the party or parties to whom the credit has been sold, the face amount of the credit sold, and the amount of consideration received for the sale of the credit.
+At the request of the owner, CTCAC shall reissue the Form(s) 3521A in the name of the buyer.

 Note: Authority cited: Section 50199.17, Health and Safety Code.

 Reference: Sections 12206, 17058 and 23610.5, Revenue and Taxation Code; and Sections 50199.4-50199.22, Health and Safety Code.